Remember when we were kids and we couldn’t wait to be adults?

 2. Worrying about making Dean’s list, not making ends meet

-Our biggest worry during uni days was passing all our papers, not how am I going to make my credit card payments this month.
+Our biggest worry during uni days was passing all our papers, not if we make our credit card payments this month.
 Sure, we all had our ‘broke’ days, but at least we knew we could still fall back on our parents.
-On top of that, we have to pay toll on a daily basis, buy groceries, pay electric and internet bills, send the car for servicing, pay parking… the list goes on.
+On top of rent, we have to pay toll on a daily basis, buy groceries, pay electric and internet bills, send the car for servicing, pay parking… the list goes on.
 Can we have a free shuttle to work like we did from our dorm to the auditorium?

 3. Paying RM5 for a meal

 I mean seriously, what happened to that?
 Every time we go out for lunch, we have to pay at least RM15 to get a decent meal, or probably even more if you work in a mall.
 That comes up to RM30 a day just for lunch and dinner!

 4. Having 4 classes a week and plenty of free time

 This was the best part of uni.
 We had classes for about 4 to 5 hours a day, and then spent the rest our time hitting the mamak or just sleeping in our dorms.
 You know what, this should be the modus operandi for the workplace too – we only work 3 days a week and get a 4-day long weekend!

 5. Having the stamina to stay up all night

 Remember when you were 21 and you stayed out to party till 5am and then still made it to your 9am class the next day without any hangover?
 You also probably bragged about it to all your classmates.
 When people around you warned you that you won’t be able to do this in 5 years time, your response was “challenge accepted”.